 4) Create a new image by selecting File and New or by pressing [Ctrl] [N].
-Notice that the Preset option is set to Clipboard.
 The width and height of the new image will be automatically set to the dimensions of what you have copied.
 A handy feature!

 5) Click OK to create the blank image and then press [Ctrl] [V] the paste what you had copied.
 The new image will now have a layer with the car image (which will probably be called Layer 1).